Skip to main content

 What is Nature Reporting?

-These projects provide farmers with in-depth insights about farm resilience and nature impacts, and businesses with a greater understanding of the extent and breadth of the farms they work with.
+This provides farmers with in-depth insights about farm resilience and nature impacts, and businesses with a greater understanding of the extent and breadth of the farms they work with.
 Nature Reporting helps to guide business strategies to provide better support for farmers, to increase farm resilience and biodiversity.

 The tool supports farms to map the current state of their farm's habitats and develop future-focused Land Management Plans, which will encourage practices that improve biodiversity, soil health, and water management.
 These plans will help farmers transition toward more nature-friendly agriculture.

 The two UKHab Plans (Baseline Habitat Assessment and Land Management Plan) allow Land App to generate a bespoke report for your farm.
-This report provides you with in depth insights on your farm’s resilience, nature impacts, and risks.
-These insights, can help guide your future management to increase the sustainability of your farm business and help you to access new opportunities.
+This report provides you with in-depth insights on your farm’s resilience, nature impacts, and risks.
+These insights can help guide your future management to increase the sustainability of your farm business and help you to access new opportunities.

 What does an “ideal map” look like for Nature Reporting?